Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data.rst

 **Import** |rarr| **Data** |rarr| **Frequency-domain EM** |rarr| **GIF E3D format**

 Loads data files formated for the original `E3Dv1 data file format <https://e3d.readthedocs.io/en/e3dinv/content/files/obsFile.html#observations-file>`_ .
-The function returns a :ref:`FEMdata <objectEMdtype_FEMdata>` object where only the transmitter geometry is defined.
+The function returns a :ref:`FEMdata <objectEMdtype_EMdata>` object where only the transmitter geometry is defined.
 The receivers are defined as point measurements that samples the fields (E, H) along the Cartesian axes.

-.. note:: The :ref:`FEMdata <objectEMdtype_FEMdata>` object assumes that the provided field data have been measured along the Cartesian axes or that the user has rotated the fields in pre-processing.
+.. note:: The :ref:`FEMdata <objectEMdtype_EMdata>` object assumes that the provided field data have been measured along the Cartesian axes or that the user has rotated the fields in pre-processing.
 For more general cases with arbitrary orientation, consider making use of the :ref:`FEMsounding <objectEMdtype_FEMsounding>` class.

 .. _importE3Dv2data: